PrometheanTV/videojs-ptv/README.md

 ## High-level API

-The plugin provides a top-level API to interact with SDK.
+The plugin provides a top-level API to manually interact with the SDK.

 | Method       | Description                                                | Arguments                   | Usage                     |
 | ------------ | ---------------------------------------------------------- | --------------------------- | ------------------------- |